FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/select-vs-ifelse.md

 max = FHE.select(isHigher, a, b);
 ```

-When writing Solidity contracts with our FHE capabilities, you'll need to consider all possible branches of a conditional at the same time.
+Another reason of not using the traditional `if..else` when writing Solidity smart contracts with our FHE capabilities, is that you need to consider all possible branches of a conditional at the same execution time.
 It's somewhat akin to writing constant-time cryptographic code, where you want to avoid timing attacks that could leak information about secret data.
+(Information might be leaked by understanding if your code got inside the `if` or the `else` due to different execution times of your code branches)

 To handle these conditionals, we use a concept called a "selector".
 A selector is a function that takes in a control and two branches, and returns the result of the branch that corresponds to the condition.
 A selector is like a traffic signal that decides which traffic to let through based on the color of the light (control signal).